crumblingstatue/cargo-presets/0000-cargo-presets.md

 [prior-art]: #prior-art

-Build systems that have a configure step (for example CMake), allow generating different configurations, which can be independently build without having to respecify all the options.
+Build systems that have a configure step (for example CMake), allow generating different configurations, which can be independently built without having to respecify all the options.
 IDEs can even collect information about these configuration, and present a dropdown menu with selectable configurations.
 Qt Creator for example supports this using CMake.
 Rust-analyzer could potentially support a similar dropdown menu as well in editors that allow such a thing.